 - Toolboxes containing geoprocessing models and scripts

-- Connections to folders, databases, and servers
+- Connections to folders, databases, servers, styles, and other resources

-Scenario 4: share projects and project items
+Scenario 4: Share projects and project items

 Packages are also effective for archiving projects and can be used to store snapshots of a project as it changes over time.